Chapter 6: Structural Identification of Organic Compounds: IR and NMR Spectroscopy

 6.8 ¹³C NMR Spectroscopy

 For a carbon element, the most abundant isotope 12C (with ~99% natural abundance) does not have a nuclear magnetic moment and thus is NMR-inactive.
 The C NMR is therefore based on the 13C isotope, which accounts for about 1% of carbon atoms in nature and has a magnetic dipole moment just like a proton.
-The theories we have learned about 1H NMR spectroscopy also apply to 13C NMR, but with several important differences about the spectrum.
+The theories we have learned about 1H NMR spectroscopy also apply to 13C NMR, but with several important differences in the spectrum.

 The magnetic moment of a 13C nucleus is much weaker than that of a proton, meaning that 13C NMR signals are inherently much weaker than proton signals.
 This, combined with the low natural abundance of 13C, means that it is much more difficult to observe carbon signals.
 Usually, samples with a high concentration and large number of scans (thousands or more) are required to bring the signal-to-noise ratio down to acceptable levels for 13C NMR spectra.